Frequently Asked Questions

 ): MessageBird sends status updates viaPOST

 request.
-We'll define a route,/webhooks/messagebird
+Define a route,/webhooks/messagebird

 , to handle these.
 Add the following code insidesrc/server.js